 - Lower costs, positive return on investment: The reduction in ED visits yielded a cost savings of $553,375 in 2005, while the reduction in inpatient days yielded additional savings of $890,897 that year.
-Financial analyses indicate that for every $1 invested in the program, approximately $3 in hospital-related costs are avoided.
+Financial analyses indicated that for every $1 invested in the program, approximately $3 in hospital-related costs were avoided.

 Planning and Development ProcessKey steps in the planning and development process included the following:

 - Obtaining funding: The Dallas County Medical Society received a Healthy Communities Access Program grant from the U.S. Health Resources and Services Administration to create the program.